mailtolocom/HTMLDevelopAccessibility/readme.md

 These are the main keyboard shortcuts added to the web browser:

-* F2 = say informations on the element under the cursor in the pweb page;
+* F2 = say informations on the element under the cursor in the pweb page.
+When pressed quickly several times, give instead information for a parent of that focussed element;
 * Ctrl+F2 = move the focus to the virtual dom explorer
 * arro keys = move in the treeview of the dom in the virtual dom explorer
 * b = say the borders of the current selected node
 * c = say the colors (background and text) of the current selected node
 * d = say the dimensions (width and height) of the current selected node
+* f = say the font family in the current selected node;
-* f = open e search dialog to find a node by its tag name
+* shift+f = open e search dialog to find a node by its tag name
+* f3 = search the next node with the criteria given in the search dialog;
 * m = say the margins in the current selected node
 * n = say the type, name, and class of the current selected node
 * p = say the absolute positions (left and top) of the current selected node